charrua-ltda/rabbitmq-message-broker-api/README.md

 ### Result

-- After doing the above steps, the message will be in RabbitMQ and managed by it (waiting for consumers).
+- After doing the steps above, the message should be in RabbitMQ it (waiting for consumers);
-- You can check it accessing the management and monitoring RabbitMQ interface: http://localhost:15672/ (the default username/password is <i>"guest"</i> for the both).
+- You can check it by accessing the management and monitoring RabbitMQ interface: http://localhost:15672/ (the default username/password is guest/guest);
-- To access the management and monitoring interface, see these rules: https://www.rabbitmq.com/management.html
+- To access the management/monitoring interface, check out the docs: https://www.rabbitmq.com/management.html.